lucindrea/ansible/README.md

+This is a clone of <insert url here> i do not claim this as min personaly - i only have this as a referance when i need.

 proxmox-cloud-init
 =========
 This role configures and sets up three ubuntu templates on the proxmox server.
 The templates are used to create new VMs with cloud-init support.